1999 U.S. Cup: March 11: first doubleheader

 In the first game of the 1999 Nike U.S. Cup, the U.S. defeated Guatemala 3–1.
 Coming into the match, seven of the U.S. starters had five or less caps.
 This showed in the early going as Guatemala controlled the run of play.
 However, the U.S. slowly regained its composure and using its strength in the air, began to send high balls into the Guatemala area.
 Ante Razov, Ben Olsen and Brian McBride all had headers saved by Guatemala keeper Edgar Estrada in the first half.
 The first goal of the game came in the 22d minute when Ben Olsen sent a cross into the area from the right.
 Brian McBride headed the ball towards the front of the goal where Joe-Max Moore quickly blasted into the top of the goal.
 In the 37th minute, McBride headed in a cross from Razov to give the U.S. a comfortable 2–0 lead going into halftime.
 However, the Guatemalans came out looking to score and finally found the net after Eddie Lewis took down Guillermo Ortega in the penalty area.
 Jorge Perez took the penalty kick and put it past U.S. keeper Zach Thornton.
 As the score remained 2–1, Guatemalan frustrations boiled over and Erick Miranda hacked at Joe-Max Moore in the box approaching the 90th minute.
 Moore turned around and retaliated only to find both himself and Miranda ejected.
 Both would miss the second game of the cup.
-As the victor, the U.S. would go on to the title game against the winner of the second game of the day.
+As the victor, the U.S. advanced to the title game against the winner of the second game of the day.